Below is a lengthy article about many aspects of the game DUNGEONS OF CHAOS.

 - result in an action being taken if an action indicator is present: this is a floating TALK or OPEN or USE sign. they appear if you are in vicinity of a door, chest, NPC, fountain etc.

-Clicking on any of the 4 directional buttons will either
+Clicking on any of the 4 directional buttons, or using directional keyboard keys, will either

 - result in the party moving one step in that direction; or